What is Active Ingredient Prescribing?

 Is Active Ingredient Prescribing mandatory?

-Active Ingredient Prescribing will become mandatory from 1 February 2021.
+Active Ingredient Prescribing became mandatory from 1 February 2021*

 Are there any exceptions?